sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-layout/listing-thumbnail-aspect-ratio/index.md

 The listing thumbnail aspect ratio setting determines how the images in your marketplace's search page will be displayed.
 You can define this ratio from your Console.
-Within your test environment go to Build → Content → Layout.
+Within your test environment go to Design → Layout.

 These images give the first impression of your offering to your prospective buyers.
 You should select the aspect ratio that best